SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketSourceSelectionCriteria.md

 Adds an AWS::S3::Bucket.SourceSelectionCriteria resource property to the template.
 A container that describes additional filters for identifying the source objects that you want to replicate.
 You can choose to enable or disable the replication of these objects.
-Currently, Amazon S3 supports only the filter that you can specify for objects created with server-side encryption using an AWS KMS-Managed Key (SSE-KMS.
+Currently, Amazon S3 supports only the filter that you can specify for objects created with server-side encryption using a customer master key (CMK stored in AWS Key Management Service (SSE-KMS.

 ## SYNTAX